blocksds/packages/README.md

 # BlocksDS Packages

-This repo contains build files for all the libraries shipped with BLocksDS.
+This repo contains build files for all the libraries shipped with BlocksDS.
 They are automatically build and hosted as a pacman repository using Github actions.
 They can be downloaded with the ``wf-pacman`` command.